cbare/cbare.github.io/_drafts/words.md

 “When a measure becomes a target, it ceases to be a good measure.” – Marilyn Strathern

 "It is a profoundly erroneous truism, repeated by all copy-books and by eminent people when they are making speeches, that we should cultivate the habit of thinking of what we are doing.
 The precise opposite is the case.
-Civilization advances by extending the number of important operations which we can perform without thinking about them. "
+Civilization advances by extending the number of important operations which we can perform without thinking about them."
 ― Alfred North Whitehead

 “...the only simplicity to be trusted is the simplicity to be found on the far side of complexity.”